 Metropolitan State University, Bachelor's Degree in Meteorology

-I earned my BS in meteorology with a minor in mathematics from Metropolitan State University of Denver in May of 2011.
-My first on air job was in West Texas at KWES doing weekend weather for 1 year, but was hired as chief meteorologist for KREX in western Colorado in late 2012.
-I remained there for six years until I had the amazing opportunity to join the WeatherNation team in early January 2019.
-Needless to say, I am thrilled to be back living in Denver with my wonderful family and to have the chance of working with the amazing staff here at WeatherNation.
+Greg earned his B.S. in meteorology with a minor in mathematics from Metropolitan State University of Denver in May of 2011.
+His first on air job was in West Texas at KWES doing weekend weather, then was hired as chief meteorologist for KREX in western Colorado in late 2012.
+He remained there for six years until he joined the WeatherNation team in early January 2019.
+Greg is thrilled to be back in Denver with his family.
+Greg is thrilled to work with the staff at WeatherNation.

 Q&A with Greg Rule

 What inspired you to become a meteorologist and pursue a career as an on-air weather caster?